RaijmakersH/az900-labs/Instructions/Walkthroughs/18-Explore the Trust Center.md

 1. If your browser window is stillopen from Task 2, proceed to Step 2.
 Otherwise, open a new browser window, and paste T https://servicetrust.microsoft.com/Documents/TrustDocuments.

-2. Visit the Compliance Guides on the tab to the right of **Audited Controls**.
+2. Visit the Compliance Guides on the tab to the right of **Audit Reports**.
 Take a look around.

 Congratulations!
 In this walkthrough, you accessed the Trust Center, Service Trust Portal (STP), and Compliance Manager.